heartbeat/ copyrighted.

 enjoyed the scene at the Matrix, the Both/And, the Hungry i and

 Basin Street West.
-Loved the great Jazz, R and B. and the
+Loved the great Jazz, R & B and the

 thrilling Flamenco dancers and guitarists at the